klittle314/IHI_Covid_Public/README.md

 - NYT Daily MultiPhase ADJ.csv
 - NYT Daily MultiPhase.csv

-Compare the files just generated to the corresponding files 'as of 20 January 2021' that we provided.
+Compare the files just generated to the corresponding files 'as of 5 February 2021' that we provided.

 ## Contributing
 We have not yet set up a process to incorporate changes into the code.
 Check back in the future!